scummvm/scummvm/doc/docportal/settings/cloud.rst

 Once a Cloud service has been selected, further options are available:

 Sync Now
-	Manually syncs saved games with the Cloud service.
+	Manually syncs saved games with the cloud service.
 Saved games automatically sync on launch, after saving, and on game load.

 Download game files
 	Downloads game files from your Cloud ScummVM folder.

 Disconnect
-	Disconnects the Cloud storage account.
-To change accounts, disconnect and connect again.
+	Disconnects the cloud storage account.
+To change accounts, disconnect and connect a new account.

 .. note::